 As of September 2020, Google had updated the image search process.
-New blogs with current best practices will be posted soon.
+An updated blog with current best practices can be found here.

 Picture this: you need a photo or graphic to use on your business’s Facebook page.
 Maybe it’s a holiday and you want to send your customers some well wishes.
 So, you log on to your computer and hop on Google.
 You find a nice image, save it off of your Google image results and post it to your page.
 It seems innocent but the fact is, you may have just broken the law.

 Most images you find in a Google image search, more than likely, are owned by someone, or are being used by someone who paid to use that image.
 This is why it is so important to make sure that the images you use on your website and social media are being used legally.